 Roll and cut the cookies.

-- Re-roll the scraps and repeat Step #6.
-You should have 16 cookie dough circles (8 with shapes cut out and 8 without).
+- Re-roll the scraps and repeat cutting out the cookies.
+You should have 16 cookie dough circles (8 with cut out shapes and 8 without).

 Bake the cookies.

-- Bake the cookies for about 15 minutes or until edges just begin to turn golden.
+- Bake the frozen cookies for about 8 minutes or until edges just begin to turn golden.
 Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Assemble the cookie sandwiches.